NCKU-AIRobotics-LAB/CompuGraph/README.md

 Before running the example, download [MNIST](http://yann.lecun.com/exdb/mnist/) data to `data` directory first.

-Run `python mnist_example.py` to see the result, and check `python/compugraph.cpp` for network information.
+Run `python mnist_example.py` in the `examples` folder to see the result, and check `python/compugraph.cpp` for network information.

 ### First Network
 Network: